 The climatic conditions in the state provide a conducive breeding ground for commercial exploitation of all kinds of silkworms.
 Sericulture remains one of the state's key industries.
 Raw silk production in Mizoram stood at 104 metric tonnes in 2019-20.

 Mizoram has the potential to generate 4,500 megawatt (MW) of hydro power.
 As of April 2021, Mizoram had a total installed power-generation capacity of 207.45 MW, comprising hydro (97.94 MW), thermal (71.51 MW) and renewable energy sources (38.00 MW).

 With a literacy rate of 91.33%, Mizoram offers a highly literate workforce.
 Knowledge of English is an added advantage for the Mizo workforce.

-With improving road, rail and air connectivity and the establishment of trade routes with neighbouring countries, trade facilitation has improved significantly over the last decade.
+With improving road, rail and air connectivity and the establishment of trade routes with neighboring countries, trade facilitation has improved over the last decade.